 (a) Counties and cities must periodically take legislative action to review and, if necessary, revise their comprehensive plans and development regulations to ensure the plan and regulations comply with the requirements of the act.
 This review and revision, required under RCW 36.70A.130

 (1), is referred to in this section as the periodic update.

-> (b) Deadlines for periodic update.
-Comprehensive plans and development regulations are subject to periodic update every seven years on a schedule established in RCW 36.70A.130
+(b) Deadlines for periodic update.
+Comprehensive plans and development regulations are subject to periodic update on a schedule established in RCW 36.70A.130

-> (i) Deadlines for completion of periodic review are as follows:
+(i) Deadlines for completion of periodic review are as follows:

 Deadlines for Completion of Periodic Review 2015 - 2018

 Update must be complete by

 the cities within:

 King, Pierce, Snohomish